 - Youth leadership through a joint decision-making partnership between staff and students

-- Opportunities to develop and strengthen cultural pride through daily practice of positive cultural values
+- Opportunities to develop and strengthen cultural pride through culturally contextualized learning environment

-- Small classes that allow students to learn more about their culture such as Ojibwe/Dakota Language, Native Issues, Drum Group.
+- Small classes that allow students to learn more about their culture such as Ojibwe/Dakota Language, Cultural Arts, Indigenous Musical Traditions.

-- Summer school that features gardening and outdoor education.
+- Summer school that features gardening, plant wisdom and outdoor education.

 Healthy Choices Program